 To charge the Power Bank with solar energy, customers with a solar system can plug it in to a standard AC outlet during high-production times to capture energy and store it for later use.
 If you don't have a home solar system, we offer optional portable solar panels.

 The Power Bank can even be charged from your car in a pinch.

 Project Solar offers the Power Bank in two models: 600 & 2000.
 There are also Expansion Packs available for those wishing to increase their Power Bank 2000's capacity (the Power Bank 600 is not expandable).

-Though it cannot provide the same smart-home capabilities as the Enphase battery, the Power Bank is a much less expensive option.
-With two Expansion Packs, the Power Bank 2000 is able to offer 8.064kWh of storage at less than $5,000.
+Though it cannot provide the same automatic backup and smart-home capabilities as the Enphase battery, the Power Bank is a much less expensive option.
+With two Expansion Packs, the Power Bank 2000 is able to offer 8.064kWh of storage for less than $5,000.